-- A. The City agrees to provide bargaining unit employees with medical, dental, life, and disability insurance benefits under the same terms and conditions as are provided to the City's Administrative Officers, as may be amended from time to time. - B. Retirement Medical Program Bargaining unit employees shall be eligible to participate in the retiree medical and dental insurance programs and receive an early retirement medical stipend under the same terms and conditions as the City's Administrative Officers, as set forth in Chapter 21 of the City's Code of Ordinances, which may be amended from time to time.
-Any increase to the Retirement Medical Program benefits made via Ordinance during Fiscal Year 2017 shall apply to any Lieutenants retiring on or after October 1, 2016. - C. Retirement Health Savings Account Bargaining unit employees shall be eligible for a City contribution to a Retirement Health Savings account under the same terms and conditions as the City's Administrative Officers, which may be amended from time to time.
+- A. The City agrees to provide bargaining unit employees with medical, dental, life, and disability insurance benefits under the same terms and conditions as are provided to the City's Administrative Officers, as may be amended from time to time. - B. Retirement Medical Program Bargaining unit employees shall be eligible to participate in the retiree medical and dental insurance programs and receive an early retirement medical stipend under the same terms and conditions as the City's Administrative Officers, which may be amended from time to time. - C. Retirement Health Savings Account Bargaining unit employees shall be eligible for a City contribution to a Retirement Health Savings account under the same terms and conditions as the City's Administrative Officers, which may be amended from time to time.

-9.4: Education and Incentive Pay
+9.4: Education and Incentive Pav

-- A. Bargaining unit employees are eligible for tuition reimbursement under the same terms and conditions as the City's Administrative Officers, as set forth in Chapter 21 of the City's Code of Ordinances, which may be amended from time to time. - B. Bargaining unit employees are eligible for the State of Florida Education and Incentive pay, under the terms and conditions defined by State legislation.
+- A. Bargaining unit employees are eligible for tuition reimbursement under the same terms and conditions as the City's Administrative Officers, which may be amended from time to time. - B. Bargaining unit employees are eligible for the State of Florida Education and Incentive pay, under the terms and conditions defined by State legislation.